xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 as yet.
 We also can't process argument lists for  the functions, but the `(){}` characters should be there.

-We're still a _VERY_ long way from having a C compiler,  but what we have is starting to process the right kinds of inputs,  and is recognizing both good  and  bad  inputs.
+We're still a _very_ long way from having a C compiler,  but what we have is starting to process the right kinds of inputs,  and is recognizing both good  and  bad  inputs.
 In  the  process, the natural structure of the compiler is starting to take form.